isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 * **Receipt Splitter** (github.com/isaaclo123/receipt-split)
     * Wrote a web application enabling the easy and precise splitting of receipt costs.
 Allows for the easy sharing of receipt costs and splitting the cost of individual receipt items amongst users.
-Written with Typescript, Redux, React.js, Flask, and sqlite.
+Written with Typescript, Redux, React.js, Flask, and Sqlite.
+Deployed with Docker, Ansible, and Travis CI to Google Cloud Compute.

 \